 For more information about how you can spot signs of fuel contamination, take a look at our blog post on the signs and symptoms.

 Clean your fuel tank

-Even if you’ve performed a check and you’re happy with the condition of your fuel, it may still be a good idea to get a tank cleaning service.
+Even if you’ve performed a check and you’re happy with the condition of your fuel, it may still be a good idea to arrange for a professional oil tank cleaning service.

 Check the condition of your tank

 When you’re checking your fuel, it’s also important that you inspect your fuel tank as well.
 While your fuel may be fine, corrosion or issues with your tank could lead to a serious problem.

 If you spot signs that your fuel tank is in a poor condition, then you should replace it straight away.
 Otherwise, your old tank could start leaking fuel, which in turn can cause an environmental health hazard.

 What should I do if I find contaminated fuel?

 If the contamination in the fuel has been spotted early, then it’s more likely that it can be cleaned and the bacteria removed.
 However, if the bacteria or water contamination is severe, then the fuel may need to be removed and replaced.